Bash (Unix shell): Further Resources

 this FAQ is current as of bash version 5.1 and is no longer updated.

-Informal avenues of support are available via IRC at libera.chat, in the #bash channel, and mailing lists are available at Bash - GNU Project - Free Software Foundation.
+Informal avenues of support are available via IRC at libera.chat, in the #bash channel, and mailing lists are available.

 Security and vulnerabilities

 Root scripts

 Running any shell scripts as the root user has, for years, been widely criticized as poor security practice.

 One commonly given reason is that, when a script is executed as root, the negative effects of any bugs in a script would be magnified by root's elevated privileges.

 One common example: a script contains the command, rm -rf ${dir}/, but the variable $dir is left undefined.

 In Linux, if the script was executed by a regular user, the shell would attempt to execute the command rm -rf / as a regular user, and the command would fail.

 However, if the script was executed by the root user, then the command would likely succeed and the filesystem would be erased.

 It is recommended to use sudo on a per-command basis instead.